REGISTRATIONS ARE NOW OPEN AND CONFERENCE PROGRAMME IS AVAILABLE ONLINE

 ASPECT is the international biennial conference organised by the IRSE.
-In 2019, we are excited to host the 10th ASPECT in the town of Delft.
-The meeting will be hosted in the Delft University of Technology over three days (commencing with an Introductory Day on 22 October 2019), and technical visits planned for the 25th October.
-We have had a great response to the Call for Papers and are now finalising the conference programme which will be published shortly.
+In 2019, we are excited to hold the 10th ASPECT in the town of Delft.
+The meeting will be hosted in the Delft University of Technology over three days (commencing with an Introductory Day on 22 October 2019), and technical visits planned for the 25 October.
 We are looking forward to welcoming delegates and speakers from countries all over the world and all types of railway: high speed, heavy freight, mixed traffic, metro, and light rail.

 Resilience – The Theme of the conference

 The railway control industry is undoubtedly experiencing change.
 Resisting change is futile, and we need resilience at every level to succeed.
 Our projects require delivery resilience; professional engineers in our industry require resilience in their skills and competence; our products need to be resilient to new and old threats in order to function and function safely.
 Overall, our railways must operate with resilience in order to deliver the service we promise to our customers.
 All these themes and more will be explored.